0731jiangyujilv/pop_ex_polypop/README.md

 If a user wins a large amount, or if protocol revenue grows, the payout enters a **privacy-preserving settlement lane** instead of exposing the full value flow publicly.

----

-## Uniswap Integration

-Uniswap is used in **two distinct ways** inside PolyPOP.

-### A. Base-side asset conversion

-If a user wants to join a market but only holds **ETH on Base**, PolyPOP uses Uniswap to convert it into **USDC on Base** before the user enters Arc.
-This makes Uniswap a real part of the entry flow rather than a cosmetic add-on.

-PolyPOP uses Uniswap for:
-- **quote generation** for ETH → USDC
-- **approval / execution preparation**
-- **swap transaction construction and execution**

-Uniswap handles the swap on Base.
-Bridge Kit + CCTP handles the movement of USDC into Arc.
-Uniswap does **not** bridge funds into Arc.

-### B. Cold-start counterparty logic

-PolyPOP is designed for live disagreement, which means the first user may arrive before the other side exists. **Uniswap v4 hooks** are used to handle this case by customizing the position lifecycle and counterparty logic.

-When a user opens a position before the betting window closes:

-1. the protocol temporarily seeds the opposite side
-2. real counterparties can still enter during the open window and take the other side
-3. if a real counterparty arrives, the protocol-seeded position is reduced, replaced, or swapped out
-4. if the window closes without a real counterparty, the protocol remains the final counterparty

-This makes the market usable from the very first interaction.